 District of Columbia Court of Appeals, 1989

 - John has been actively involved in Montpelier public life for 24 years.
-He has served as Mayor of Montpelier since 2012, and he chaired the Montpelier School Board from 2002-2010.
+He served as Mayor of Montpelier from 2012 to 2018, and he chaired the Montpelier School Board from 2002-2010.
 He is an avid mountain biker and cross country skier.
 He is a founding member of the Montpelier Area Mountain Bike Association.
 He is a member of the Vermont Bar Association.

 - Served on the boards of the Central Vermont Home Health and Hospice, the Central Vermont Chamber of Commerce and the Onion River Arts Council.
 He also has served as a volunteer teacher for Prevent Child Abuse Vermont.